jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) make a determination that varies, cancels, restricts or extends in scope an earlier determination under this section:
   (b) issue a notice that cancels a determination under this section.
 (6B) A person who enters into a financial arrangement before the date of notification or publication of a determination, or notice, that is authorised by subsection (6) is not required to apply the determination to the financial arrangement, or treat the notice as affecting the financial arrangement, until the first tax year that commences after that date of notification or publication.
-(7) All determinations made by the Commissioner under subsection (1) and notices issued by the Commissioner under subsection (6)﻿(b) shall be published within 30 days of the making of the determination or notice, in a publication chosen by the Commissioner and in such form as may be specified by regulations made under this Act.
+(7) All determinations made by the Commissioner under subsection (1) and notices issued by the Commissioner under subsection (6)﻿(b) shall be published within 30 days of the making of the determination or notice in such form as may be specified by regulations made under this Act.
 (8) For the purposes of this section, a determination or notice shall be deemed to be made when it is signed by the Commissioner.
 (9) If a person has applied a determination under subsection (1), an assessment made in respect of the person must be in accordance with the determination.
 (10) Subsection (9) does not apply if—
   (a) since the date of the determination, the legislation on which the determination was based has been repealed or amended to the detriment of the person relying on the determination; or
   (b) there was a material misrepresentation or omission in the application for the determination, whether intentional or not.

+### 90B Determination on interest for employment-related loans
+(1) The Commissioner may, from time to time, determine the rate of interest applying to employment-related loans.
+(2) When a determination is made under subsection (1), the rate of interest is to be set at the Reserve Bank of New Zealand floating first mortgage new customer housing interest rate.
+(3) When a determination is made under subsection (1), it applies to quarters starting from a date at least 1 month after the date the determination is made.
+A determination that reduces the rate of interest from the rate that applies at the time may apply for a quarter if made at least 1 month before that quarter ends.
+(4) A determination under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 91 Determinations in relation to petroleum mining operations
 (1) For the purposes of the Income Tax Act 2007, if a question arises as to—that question shall be determined, for the purposes of ascertaining the income of the petroleum miner for any year,—